-TABLE 8.1.2.1: OUTLINE FOR INSTRUCTIONAL MESSAGES
+Table 8.1.2.1: Outline for Instructional Messages

-Subject Line Content Example Email Message Subject Line Procedure name How to find an undated webpage date 1.
-Opening Reader benefits Hi team, Would you like to learn a nifty little hack that can help you find information you need for properly crediting your sources?
+Subject Line Content Example Email Message Subject Line Procedure name How to find an undated webpage date Hi team, 1.
+Opening Reader benefits Would you like to learn a nifty little hack that can help you find information you need for properly crediting your sources?
 Please find below instructions for how to discover the date that a webpage was posted or last updated if it doesn't say so itself.
 2. Context Context for the procedure Sometimes you need to know when exactly a webpage was posted or updated, but it either doesn't say or has a copyright notice at the bottom with the present year, and you know it was posted years ago, so that's not accurate.
 Rather than indicate "n.d." (for "no date") when citing and referencing a source in APA style, you can instead find out the actual date with a clever little trick.
-To find the exact date that the webpage was posted or last updated, please follow the procedure below in your Google Chrome browser: Introductory clause and numbered list, each with an imperative sentence (beginning with a verb) 1.
-Copy the entire URL (web address) of the webpage you would like to find the date for by keying Alt. + D and Ctrl. + C. 2.
-Open up a new tab in the Google Chrome browser.
-3. Type "inurl:" in the "Search Google or type URL" field in the middle of the page.
-3. Instructions 4.
+To find the exact date that the webpage was posted or last updated, please follow the procedure below in your Google Chrome browser: 3.
+Instructions Introductory clause and numbered list, each with an imperative sentence (beginning with a verb) Copy the entire URL (web address) of the webpage you would like to find the date for by keying Alt. + D and Ctrl. + C. Open up a new tab in the Google Chrome browser.
+Type "inurl:" in the "Search Google or type URL" field in the middle of the page.
 Paste (Ctrl. + V) the webpage URL immediately after "inurl:" (with no space between them) and hit the Enter (or Return) key; the web address will move up into the address bar and, after hitting Enter, you will see a list of search results, the top result of which should be the webpage you're looking for.
-Paste &as_qdr=y15 at the very end of the search results page web address with no space between the URL and the above code, then hit the Enter key again.
-6. Find the date in grey text on the third line of the first result of the new search results page, just below the title of the page in purple on the first line and URL in green on the second.
-7. Adjust the controls (e.g., the date range so that it starts at a date earlier than 15 years ago) above if the results page says "Your search - [URL] - did not match any documents."
+Paste &as_qdr=yl5 at the very end of the search results page web address with no space between the URL and the above code, then hit the Enter key again.
+Find the date in grey text on the third line of the first result of the new search results page, just below the title of the page in purple on the first line and URL in green on the second.
+Adjust the controls (e.g., the date range so that it starts at a date earlier than 15 years ago) above if the results page says "Your search - [URL] - did not match any documents."
 4. Closing Specific action request, closing thought, summary, or deadline with a reason If you encounter a webpage where this hack doesn't work at all, go with the year given in the copyright notice at the bottom or "n.d." in your citation and reference if it doesn't even have a copyright year.
-Good luck, Nolan
+Good luck, Nolan rewards of following a procedure, not with threats and heavy-handed Thou shalt nots.
+Most people are better motivated by chasing the carrot than fleeing the stick (see §4.5.2.5.2 above and §11.1.3.2 below).
+You can certainly follow up with helpful DON'Ts and consequences if necessary, but phrased in courteous language, such as "For your safety, please avoid operating the machinery when not 100% alert or you may risk dismemberment."